Propulsive performance of a windsurf-inspired pitching foil: Results and discussion

-The lift coefficient $\mathrm{C_{L}}$ increases linearly for all the range of $St_{A}$ up to the static stall angle.
-As illustrated in the inset of Figure~\ref{fig:pitch_polar}.a, an increase in $St_{A}$ is accompanied by a corresponding rise in the mean incidence associated with maximum lift.
-The range where a linear relationship between $\mathrm{C_{L}}$ and $\alpha_{m}$ holds is wide, and the directing slope increases as a function of $St_{A}$.
-Even oscillations with the smallest $St_{A}$ tested increase the lift produced while delaying the onset of the threshold.
-It is worth noting that the first notable effect of the dynamic pitching of the foil is to delay the stall point with respect to $\alpha_{m}$.
-The first and most important consequence of this effect is to maintain the growth of $\mathrm{C_{L}}$ beyond the stall transition of the static case.
-This effect is even more pronounced as $St_A$ increases to reach a maximum pitching lift coefficient $\mathrm{(C_{L})_{pitching, \ max}} \approx$ 1.6 (compared to $\approx$ 1 for the static case).
-Cleaver et al. \cite{cleaver2009lift, cleaver2012bifurcating} studied the behaviour of the lift force generated by a plunging foil with a non-zero incidence angle.
-The static stall angle for this foil is 10$^{\circ}$.
-For an incidence angle equal to 12.5$^{\circ}$ and 15$^{\circ}$, they showed a threshold in $St_A$ where $\mathrm{C_L}$ does not increase anymore and fataly falls.
-It appears that at an angle of incidence of $20^{\circ}$, this drop in $\mathrm{C_L}$ as a function of $St_A$ no longer occurs.
-In the case of plunging, there is therefore a limit to the generation of lift in certain cases.
+The lift coefficient $C_{L}$ increases linearly for all the range of St$_{A}$ at least up to the static stall angle equal to 16$^\circ$.
+As illustrated in the inset of Figure~\ref{fig:pitch_polar}.a, when St$_{A}$ is increasing, the mean incidence angle associated with the maximum value of lift coefficient $\alpha_{m}(C_{L, \ max})$ increases.
+Thus, the range where $C_{L}$ grows linearly as a function of $\alpha_{m}$ increases as St$_A$ increases.
+Even oscillations with the smallest St$_{A}$ tested increase the mean lift produced while delaying the onset of the threshold for high $\alpha_m$.
+It is worth noting that the first significant effect of the dynamic pitching of the foil is to delay the stall point with respect to $\alpha_{m}$.
+The most important consequence of this effect is to maintain the growth of $C_{L}$ beyond the stall transition of the static case.
+This effect is even more pronounced as St$_A$ increases to reach a maximum pitching lift coefficient $(C_{L})_{\mathrm{pitching, \ max}} \approx$ 1.6 (compared to $\approx$ 1 for the static case).
+Cleaver \textit{et al}. studied the behaviour of the lift force generated by a plunging foil with a non-zero incidence angle.
+The static stall angle for their foil is 10$^{\circ}$.
+For an incidence angle between 12.5$^{\circ}$ and 15$^{\circ}$, they presented $C_L$ as a function of St$_A$ and showed a threshold in St$_A$ where $C_L$ does not increase anymore and fataly falls.
+At an angle of incidence equal to $20^{\circ}$, the drop in $C_L$ as a function of St$_A$ no longer occurs.
+In the case of plunging, there is therefore a limit to the generation of lift in certain cases \cite{cleaver2009lift, cleaver2012bifurcating}.
+In our case and so for a different oscillation movement, the drop of lift coefficient as a function of St$_A$ does not appear in the range of St$_A$ tested.